chrisburgess7/church-theme-content-integration/README.md

 **This project is currently in beta only.**

+# Requirements

+This plugin synchronises data into custom post types created by the [Church Theme Content WP plugin](http://wordpress.org/plugins/church-theme-content/), so install that on your WordPress site if you have not already.
+Note that CTC Integration will still install without CTC, but you wont be able to run anything.

+This plugin also requires the use of the PHP cURL library to communicate with Fellowship One.
+This plugin, once activated, will check that it exists and inform you if it doesn't, as well as preventing you from running the affected synchronisations.

 # Installation

 Create a zip file containing the church-theme-content-integration sub-folder, and install it using the standard